About Dubai International Airport (DXB)

-There is a large range of cafés, bars and restaurants at Dubai International Airport, with the largest concentrations in Concourses A, B and C. The food court in Concourse C is home to a range of fast-food outlets; Concourse A has a good range of restaurants and bars – including a champagne bar; while Concourse B houses a seafood restaurant among its many options.
+There is a large range of cafés, bars and restaurants at Dubai International Airport, with the largest concentrations in Concourses A, B, C and D. The food court in Concourse C is home to a range of fast-food outlets; Concourse A has a good range of restaurants that serve Asian and Western food and bars; while Concourse B offers wider range of dining choices.
+Concourse D has a wide range of fast food outlets, café, and restaurants that serve international cuisine.
 The public areas of Terminals 1 and 3 host a good range of eateries, while Terminal 2 has a small selection of cafés, restaurants and fast-food outlets.

-A comprehensive duty-free shopping experience is available at Dubai International Airport, which includes a wide-ranging selection of duty-free shops at Concourses A, B and C and a smaller choice in Terminals 1 and 3.
+A comprehensive duty-free shopping experience is available at Dubai International Airport, which includes a wide-ranging selection of duty-free shops at Concourses A, B, C and D and a smaller choice in Terminals 1 and 2.
 Shops here range from newsagents to outlets selling designer clothes and watches.

 A dedicated lost and found service is available for personal items misplaced in the terminal area (tel: +971 4224 5555).
-Short-term baggage storage is available in all terminals, and there is also a luggage delivery service.
+Short-term baggage storage with a fee is available in Terminal 1 and 3.
+More information can be found via airport interactive maps.

 Conference and business:

 The Dubai International Hotel (tel: +971 4 505 2000; www.dubaiintlhotels.com) has five meeting rooms accommodating six to 18 delegates, and a conference room for up to 60 delegates.
 Its facilities are spread over Terminals 1 and 3.